ashutosh2411/linkedInScraper/README.md

   - output: contains the final output files
   - other hidden files and folders

-PREREQUISITES:
+SYSTEM REQUIREMENTS:
   - Python 2 / 3
-  - Libraries: Selenium, time, os, sys
+  - Libraries: selenium, time, os, sys

 HOW TO USE:
   - SCRAPING